-Samuel Mungo is the Director of Opera Studies and Coordinator of the Voice Area at Texas State University.
-He has been involved in opera as a director, singer and teacher for more than 20 years, and comes to Texas State with the dedication to foster the growth of a true Music Theatre- combining the great music of beautifully sung opera together with complete dedication to character and truthfully created relationship.
+Dr. Samuel Mungo has been involved in opera as a director, singer and teacher for more than 25 years, and is dedicated to fostering the growth of a true Music Theatre- combining the great music of beautifully sung opera together with complete dedication to character and truthfully created relationship.

-As a singer, he has performed with opera companies and orchestras throughout North America and around the world.
-Performing credits include Don Giovanni for Minnesota Opera and Chicago Opera Theater, Vancouver Opera as Falke in Die Fledermaus, Opera Theater of St. Louis as Junius in The Rape of Lucretia, and Danilo in Merry Widow for Sacramento Opera, Opera Grand Rapids and Knoxville Opera.
-Making his Carnegie Hall debut with Milos Bok’s Missa Solemnis, he has sung with the St. Louis Symphony, Colorado Symphony, Utah Symphony and Orquestra Filarmonica di Lima, among others.
-He will reprise one of his favorite roles when he sings Captain Corcoran in HMS Pinafore for San Antonio Opera in 2011.
+Known for his acting as much for his singing, his performing credits include Don Giovanni for Minnesota Opera, Augusta Opera and Chicago Opera Theater, Falke in Die Fledermaus for Vancouver Opera and Utah Opera, Opera Theater of St. Louis as Junius in The Rape of Lucretia, Pasha in Die Entführung aus dem Serail for Opera Colorado and Danilo in Merry Widow for Sacramento Opera, Opera Grand Rapids and Knoxville Opera.
+Making his Carnegie Hall debut with Milos Bok’s Missa Solemnis, he has sung with the St. Louis Symphony, Colorado Symphony, Utah Symphony and Orquestra Filarmonica di Lima among others in such music as Orff’s Carmina Burana, the Requiems of Mozart and Brahms, and Berlioz’s Romeo et Juliette.

 He received his Doctorate from the University of Colorado at Boulder, and his Masters in Vocal Performance with honors from the New England Conservatory.
-He also holds an Artist’s Diploma from The Boston Conservatory, and a Bachelor of Science in Communication from Illinois State University.
+He also holds an Artist’s Diploma from The Boston Conservatory and a Bachelor of Science in Communication Studies from Illinois State University.